darrylcousins/django-autocomplete/README.rst

 .. note:: setting an attribute `autocomplete` that is an instance of
-          :class:`django_autocomplete.meta.Autocomplete` is required for each model
+          :class:`django_autocomplete.meta.AutocompleteMeta` is required for each model
           chosen to use autocomplete widgets.

 Urls